 1. The Design Tool - Canva.com

-This is my go to design website, it's so versatile.
+Is my go-to design website; it's so versatile.
 I use it for creating email opt-in, blog and social media images posts, photo collages.
 Most of the design and layouts are free with an option to buy some images and designs from $1USD.

-Upload your pictures, select a design, Canva is an amazing tool to create visual content, blog posts, magazines, social media posts, even business cards and all the designs are already formated in the right size for your posts Add text to your images, remember simple is better, don't over do it, just enough text to grab attention, make sure the words are in line with the content you're posting and sharing, asking questions or writing an inspiring quote work well.
+Upload your pictures, select a design, Canva is a fantastic tool to create visual content, blog posts, magazines, social media posts, even business cards and all the designs are already formated in the right size for your posts.
+By adding text your can remix your images remember simple is better, don't over do it, just enough text to grab attention, make sure the words are in line with the content you're posting and sharing, asking questions or writing an inspiring quote work well.
 The pro version will allow you to resize your images for a blog post, Instagram, Facebook in one click.

-Unsplash is a great option to move away from the cheesy, teeth grinding stock photography, for more lifestyle and definitely more stylish, Unsplash offers a variety of royalty-free images that might suit your blog posts, make them more personal by adding your own words.
-If you're ready to invest more in your stock images try Hautechocolate their lifestyle images are super stylish and sleek exactly what might fit your brand!
+Unsplash is a great option to move away from the cheesy, teeth grinding stock photography, for more lifestyle and more stylish, Unsplash offers a variety of royalty-free images that might suit your blog posts, make them more personal by adding your own words.
+If you're ready to invest more in your stock images, try Hautechocolate their lifestyle images are super stylish and sleek exactly what might fit your brand!
 Or have a look at the Instagram Images bundle I offer in the shop

 3.Create a mood board - Pinterest

-Plan your visual content ahead, create a mood board with the images that you're planning to use in the next 3 to 6 months.
-Set on a secret board and dont look at them for while, the idea is to detach yourself emotionally from the images and look at them in a more rational way.
-You will immediately notice what does not work!
+Plan your visual content, create a mood board with the images that you're planning to use in the next 3 to 6 months.
+Set on a secret board and don’t look at them for a while, the idea is to detach yourself emotionally from the images and look at them in a more rational way.
+You will immediately notice what does not work together!

 4-Remix your content - Over App